Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 dig -6 @fd00:AAAA:BBBB:CCCC::1 example.com AAAA
 dig example.com AAAA
 ```
-https://test-ipv6.com/ can be utilized from clients.
+https://test-ipv6.com/ can be utilized from clients to check for IPv4/IPv6 functionality.

+https://adblock.turtlecute.org/ can be utilized from clients to check for effective domain blocking with `unbound`/`rpz` (turn off all browser adblocking to isolate).

 # Deeper Dive: The Three Main IPv6 Daemons in OpenBSD 7.7